jshook/simple-startup/README.md

 For integration purposes, the following environment variables will be set:

-- PROJDIR -- The project directory that holds the .startup subdirectory.
+- PROJECT_DIRECTORY - The project directory that holds the .startup subdirectory.
-- SELECTED_COMPONENTS -- A space-separate list of selected components in the order they were started up.
+- SELECTED_COMPONENTS - A space-separated list of selected components in the order they were started up.
+- CURRENT_COMPONENT - The component name that is currently being started.
-- STARTUP_SCRIPTDIR -- The fully-qualified location of the .startup directory.
+- COMPONENT_SCRIPT - The absolute path of the script that is running the component.

 ## Component Script Conventions